 Keith Neilson and Craig Preston meet regularly with shareholders, normally immediately following the Company’s half year and full year financial results announcements, to discuss the Group’s performance and answer any questions.
 The Board monitors the success of these meetings through anonymous evaluations from both shareholders and analysts performed by the Company’s Broker and Financial PR advisor.

-The Company’s website (at www.craneware.com) has a section for investors which contains all publicly available financial information and news on the Company.
+The Company’s website (at www.craneware.com) has a section for investors that contains all publicly available financial information and news on the Company.

-“The Board should use the AGM to communicate with investors and to encourage their participation.”
+“The Board should use general meetings to communicate with investors and to encourage their participation.”

-The Board encourages attendance at its AGM from all shareholders.
+The Board encourages attendance at its Annual General Meeting (“AGM”) from all shareholders.
 The Notice of AGM together with all resolutions and explanations of these resolutions are sent at least 20 working days before the meeting.
+The Company proposes separate resolutions for each substantially separate issue and specifically relating to the report and accounts.
 All Directors, where possible, make themselves available to answer any questions shareholders may have.
+All of the Directors of the Company attended the AGM on 6 November 2018.
 Results of all votes on resolutions are published as soon as practicable on the Company’s website.

 The Audit Committee

-During the year ended 30 June 2018 the Audit Committee, operating under its terms of reference (which are available at the Company’s registered office), discharged its responsibilities, including reviewing and monitoring:
+During the year the Audit Committee, operating under its terms of reference (which are available here and at the Company’s registered office), discharged its responsibilities, including reviewing and monitoring:

 - interim and annual reports information including consideration of the appropriateness of accounting policies and material assumptions and estimates adopted by management;